 We are proud to say we have the largest known virtual autism/cannabis community of this kind on social media!
 Two years later, Whole Plant Access for Autism became a non-profit, hoping to continue helping others on their own journeys and writing their own success stories.

-After working in the lab for 10 years, Rhonda choose to leave her position as QCM and work part time in order to spend more time with her daughter who needed more support.
+After working in the lab for 10 years, Rhonda decided to leave her position as QCM and work part-time in order to spend more time with her daughter who needed more support.
 When it came time to consider medicating her child, she knew that pharmaceuticals with their side effects were not going to be an option.
-So, she began to research alternative biomedical options, and being in California, cannabis came up as a suggestion by another family.
+So, she began to research alternative biomedical options and being in California, cannabis came up as a suggestion by another family.
 In January 2016, she got a recommendation from a doctor for her daughter and was amazed by the results.

 Jenni is the mother of three adult/teen sons on the Autism spectrum.
 She is originally from Wisconsin and now lives in Southern California.
 Jenni and her husband jumped at the chance to move to a medicinally-legal alternative botanical state in order to try the treatment on her middle son, Nate, who had an extremely difficult time managing severely aggressive and self-injurious behaviors with traditional pharmaceuticals.

-Jenni received her Bachelor of General Studies degree from Southeast Missouri State University.
-She is currently pursuing her Master of Science in Nonprofit Administration from Louisiana State University – Shreveport.
-She hopes to apply her education and real world experience as a parent who has spent decades searching for safe and effective treatment options for her own children, to help others on the same journey.
+Jenni received her undergraduate degree from Southeast Missouri State University and her Master of Science in Nonprofit Administration from Louisiana State University – Shreveport.
+She hopes to apply her education and real-world experience as a parent who has spent decades searching for safe and effective treatment options for her own children, to help others on the same journey.